bostick/tabit-file-format/description/tabit-file-format-description.md

 Strings in .tbt files are stored as Pascal strings.

-Pascal strings store their length first and lengths will be a byte or a short, depending on use.
+Pascal strings store their length first.

 There are Pascal1 strings and Pascal2 strings.